-Calvin’s Expanded Statement of Mission (1992 and 2004) emphasizes that the College “must continue to live by the best features that have marked it from the start” and that “maintaining its character in changing times might require altering various policies.”
-All our times are changing times, and our present circumstances require us to think strategically and articulate and pursue measurable objectives, with the goal of ensuring that the College remains rooted in its traditions and mission and that it adapts to meet the challenges and opportunities of changing circumstances.
+Calvin’s Expanded Statement of Mission (1992 and 2004) emphasizes that the University “must continue to live by the best features that have marked it from the start” and that “maintaining its character in changing times might require altering various policies.”
+All our times are changing times, and our present circumstances require us to think strategically and articulate and pursue measurable objectives, with the goal of ensuring that the University remains rooted in its traditions and mission and that it adapts to meet the challenges and opportunities of changing circumstances.

 Our mission remains what it has always been, growing as we more fully envision the Kingdom of God.
-The College continues to aspire “to provide formal education marked by rigor and excellence, infused in whole and in every part by a vital Reformed Christian vision.”
+The University continues to aspire “to provide formal education marked by rigor and excellence, infused in whole and in every part by a vital Reformed Christian vision.”
 It continues to combine liberal arts, pre-professional, and professional education, intertwining them so that exploration of “fundamental issues of human endeavor” and creative expression culminates “in an enriched, responsible, Christian understanding of work and vocation.”
-And the College continues to aspire to be “egalitarian in its culture” and “communal in its sociology.”
+And the University continues to aspire to be “egalitarian in its culture” and “communal in its sociology.”
 A crucial area in which we are working to do better is articulated in From Every Nation, our statement on racial justice and cross-cultural engagement.
 “As a Christian academic community… we seek to model" multicultural citizenship, anti-racism and accountability, and reconciliation and restoration.
 At our best, we share our burdens and encourage “the development of gifts of individuals and groups,” making “mutuality in service of God and to neighbor the means as well as the end” of Christian learning and life.
-All sectors of the College play a vital role in this mission.
+All sectors of the University play a vital role in this mission.

-The litany of challenges faced today by Calvin College is by now familiar.
+The litany of challenges faced today by Calvin University is by now familiar.
 We compete with hundreds of other liberal arts and comprehensive institutions for a shrinking pool of students, doing so at a time when state and federal governments are cutting funds for higher education and increasing regulation and reporting requirements, when students and parents find it ever more difficult to pay for rising tuition, and when a narrow culture of job training dismisses broader visions of education and vocation as frills.
-Calvin must be particularly vigilant, because as a residential college it has depended on one kind of student, the traditional, middle class, 18-22 year-old recent high school graduate, the bulk of them coming from one region of the country.
-The College will meet these challenges in the context of an unanticipated debt load and a concerted effort to improve decision-making, governance and oversight, and recruit and retain a diverse faculty and staff.
+Calvin must be particularly vigilant, because as a residential university it has depended on one kind of student, the traditional, middle class, 18-22 year-old recent high school graduate, the bulk of them coming from one region of the country.
+The University will meet these challenges in the context of an unanticipated debt load and a concerted effort to improve decision-making, governance and oversight, and recruit and retain a diverse faculty and staff.

 Calvin has considerable strengths to meet these challenges.
 These include a record of excellent teaching; a strong tradition in scholarship and in the performing arts; rich extra-curricular activities; a growing number of AHANA and international students; dedicated alumni and donors; historic roots in the CRC; growing relationships with wider Christian communities through our student body, alumni, supporters, and faculty and staff; and developing connections with local, national, and international organizations through internships, off-campus programs, research partnerships, and professional ties.
-The College is demonstrating its ability to make difficult choices, as our prioritization process realigns programs, offices, and facilities to prepare for a more sustainable future.
+The University is demonstrating its ability to make difficult choices, as our prioritization process realigns programs, offices, and facilities to prepare for a more sustainable future.
 The goal of this Strategic Plan is to build on this sustainability and envision and pursue new opportunities in the near future that will advance its historic mission.
 It assumes that we will continue to do what we are already doing well.
-It focuses on some specific new initiatives, several areas where the College will consider new programs and building projects, and the more effective and systematic measuring of how well we are doing these things, and doing all of these things in ways that are sustainable ecologically, communally, and financially.
+It focuses on some specific new initiatives, several areas where the University will consider new programs and building projects, and the more effective and systematic measuring of how well we are doing these things, and doing all of these things in ways that are sustainable ecologically, communally, and financially.

 A strategic plan such as this one is not a blueprint.
-It is a framework to help us keep the College on task, both when we have consensus and when we disagree.
-The Expanded Statement of Mission reminds us of both of these things: “While different constituencies expect different qualities from the same college, and while different cultural pressures place their demands upon the college, Calvin College continues to testify particularly to Christian education based upon a liberal arts curriculum, to scholarship that shapes a Christian mind and that demonstrates the engagement of that mind with the world, and to a life of community that acknowledges each person as made in the image of God.”
+It is a framework to help us keep the University on task, both when we have consensus and when we disagree.
+The Expanded Statement of Mission reminds us of both of these things: “While different constituencies expect different qualities from the same university, and while different cultural pressures place their demands upon the university, Calvin University continues to testify particularly to Christian education based upon a liberal arts curriculum, to scholarship that shapes a Christian mind and that demonstrates the engagement of that mind with the world, and to a life of community that acknowledges each person as made in the image of God.”
 Between now and 2019, we commit ourselves to new levels of accountability in all of our endeavors, in every office, division, and program.
 In the six themes that follow, note that intention—to advance our mission in each strategy, to articulate our goals, and to find appropriate ways to measure what we are doing.

 Strengthen Calvin’s Mission in Education